Get the Most from Your Aeroplan Miles

 Not all Market Fare flights require more miles to redeem than those from the fixed mileage chart.
 In fact, some flights tagged as “Great Deals” in Market Fare flights, can require half the miles!
 In one example, it required 75,000 Aeroplan miles to fly from Vancouver to Beijing.
 However, on the Market Fare tab, there was a Great Deal available for 40,300 miles!

-a) Aeroplan Credit Card Welcome Bonuses: Whether you get a credit card from American Express, TD or CIBC, or even get one from each, take advantage of the Aeroplan welcome bonus promotions they offer.
-Many offer 25,000 miles and waive the first year annual fee, enough for a free flight to anywhere in North America. b) Aeroplan Credit Card Earnings on Spend: There are a bunch of Aeroplan credit cards to compare.
+a) Aeroplan Credit Card Welcome Bonuses: Whether you get a credit card from TD or CIBC, or even get one from each, take advantage of the Aeroplan welcome bonus promotions they offer.
+Some offer thousands of bonus miles and waive the first year annual fee, enough for a free flight to anywhere in North America. b) Aeroplan Credit Card Earnings on Spend: There are a bunch of Aeroplan credit cards to compare.
 See which ones give you the best opportunity to earn the most rewards given your spending habits.
 For example, do you spend more on groceries, gas, and pharmacies, or on other types of purchases? c) Double Dip With Aeroplan

 Retail Partners: Not only can you use your Aeroplan credit card to collect miles, you can also use your Aeroplan loyalty card – even on the same transaction.
 If you’re going to fill up at Esso, use your credit card to earn 2 miles per dollar spent, and then use you Aeroplan loyalty card to earn another 1 mile for every $3 dollars spent.
 You can double dip at other Aeroplan retail partners such as AirCanada.com, Home Hardware, Shop.ca, Ebay, Apple.ca, HudsonBay.ca and more… d) Aeroplan Promotions: There are a ton of Aeroplan promotions at any given time.
 From 5X offers at Costco.ca to $50 off your next purchase plus 3,000 Aeroplan miles from Shop.ca, to getting bonuses from Aeroplan when converting miles, keep your eyes open for some great deals to accelerate your Aeroplan earnings.